Life imprisonment in Spain: History

-Convicts must serve between 25 to 35 years of their sentence, depending on the severity of their crimes, before being eligible for parole.
+Convicts must serve between 25 and 35 years of their sentence, depending on the severity of their crimes, before being eligible for parole.

 Cases

 As of October 2021, 28 people have been sentenced to a reviewable permanent prison sentence, under the 2015 legislation.
 Five have been women.
 As of December 2019, after the conviction for the high-profile murder of Diana Quer, Galicia and Andalusia were the autonomous communities with the most life sentences, with three each.
 Four convicts had their sentences revoked and replaced by determinate prison sentences.